GDelevoye/SMSN/README.md

 A preprint describing the software's architecture, goals and results in _E. coli_ is available [here](https://github.com/GDelevoye/SMSN/blob/main/article/preprint/SMSN_Article_preprint_v01.pdf).
 Please read [the disclaimer](https://github.com/GDelevoye/SMSN/blob/main/article/preprint/DISCLAIMER.md) as well.

-# Development status 🛠️

-Prototype, for research purpose only (see License).

-Here are the possible additional developments :

-- More documentation
-- conda package release
-- Automated CI
-- MacOS/Windows support
-- Proper Benchmark (RAM and CPU)
-- More test cases to enhance reliability
-- CHeck that it works also for Older (RS II) or newer (Sequel II.v2) data

 # Software Requirements